ethereum/portal-network-specs/state-network.md

 This document is the specification for the sub-protocol that supports on-demand availability of state data from the execution chain.

+> 🚧 THE SPEC IS IN A STATE OF FLUX AND SHOULD BE CONSIDERED UNSTABLE 🚧

 ## Overview